 - All About U Adoptions has placed hundreds of children in adoptive homes.
 On any given year, there may be as few as 15 placements, or as many as 25.
 Every child, every birthparent and every adoptive family has a special place in the heart of All About U Adoptions.
 None of them are considered just a number.

-What if a birth mom isn’t selecting us?
+What if a birth family isn’t selecting us?

 Where are you located?

-- We have business offices in Milbank, South Dakota; Yankton, South Dakota; Keene, North Dakota; and Fort Smith, Arkansas.
-Our staff have home offices in Faulkton, SD; Marion, SD; Sioux Falls, SD; Gettysburg, SD; Interior, SD; Fargo, ND; Minot, ND; and Little Rock, AR.
+- We have business offices in Milbank, South Dakota; Marion, South Dakota; Burlington, North Dakota; Lincoln, Nebraska and Little Rock, Arkansas.
+Our staff have home offices in Freeman, SD, Marion, SD; Sioux Falls, SD; Lincoln, NE; Minot, ND; and Little Rock, AR.
 Because of the needs of our clients, we will travel to you.
 You do not need to come to our offices, unless it is most convenient for you.

-You are licensed in SD, ND and AR.
+You are licensed in SD, ND, NE and AR.
 What does that mean?

-- We are licensed to conduct all adoption services in SD, ND and AR.
-Should you live in a different state or the birthmother is from a state other than SD, ND or AR, that’s OK.
-We can still assist you with your desire to grow your family through adoption by connecting you to services needed in that state.
+- We are licensed to conduct all adoption services in SD, ND, NE and AR.
+Should you live in a different state or the birthmother is from a state other than SD, ND, NE or AR, that’s okay!
+We can still assist you with your desire to grow your family through adoption by connecting you to services in that state.
+For questions/concerns about state licensing information please contact relevant state staff.

 Do we have to travel to your office to meet?